 Contributions of services are recognised only when a fair value can be determined reliably, and the services would be purchased if they had not been donated.
-The Hospital receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge valued at \$11.413 million (\$10.920 million), ICT services and media monitoring services (from 2022-23) valued at \$2.921 million (\$3.262 million) from the Department of Premier and Cabinet following Cabinet's approval to cease intra-government charging
+The Hospital receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge valued at \$11.708 million (\$11.413 million), ICT services and media monitoring services valued at \$4.235 million (\$2.921 million) from the Department of the Premier and Cabinet following Cabinet's approval to cease intra-government charging.

 In addition, although not recognised the Hospital received volunteer services from the Royal Adelaide Hospital Lavender Lads and Ladies, Royal Adelaide Hospital Auxiliary, Friends of the Queen Elizabeth Hospital, Hampstead Rehabilitation Centre Volunteers and country based SA Pathology couriers.
-There are 326 volunteers whom provide patient and staff support services to individuals using the Hospital's services.
+There are 354 volunteers whom provide patient and staff support services to individuals using the Hospital's services.
 The services include but not limited to: Emergency Department support, guide service, laundry service, RAH gift shop and a volunteer support team.